gmc-code/PC-microbit-micropython/docs/lessons/Built_in_images.rst

 .. admonition:: Tip

-    Advanced code to collect the list of all images is below.
+    Advanced code to collect the list of all images is below. teh

     .. code-block:: python